 At the most basic, payroll reports are documents (hard copy and digital) in which you conduct calculations with regard to:

-Really, you can create payroll reports to give you insight on any aspect of your employees’ labor.
+Really, you can create payroll reports to give you insight on any aspect of your employees’ labor, including:

 That said, there are several standard payroll reports required by local, state, and federal governments that every business manager needs to understand.
 We’ll discuss those in another section.
 First, let’s discuss the timing of your payroll reports.

 The first four payroll report options in this section are tied to your business’s payroll schedule (i.e., when you distribute paychecks).

 You can produce payroll reports as often as you’d like, but the size and structure of your business may make reporting too frequently more work than it’s worth.